Overview

 DELETE /deleteUpload | 20 requests | Per 30 seconds |

-POST /report | 3 requests | Per minute |
+POST /report-post and POST /report-user | 3 requests combined | Per minute |

 POST /upload also has an abuse safeguard.
 More than 8 uploads per second triggers a temporary suspension of upload access for your account.